Karawanks Tunnel (Special Toll Route)

 What is the Karawanks Tunnel?

-The Karawanks Tunnel connects the two European countries of Austria in the south and Slovenia in the northwest.
-The tunnel was constructed between 1986 and 1991.
-With a total length of 7,864 metres (around 7.9 kilometres), it comprises 4,402 metres on the Austrian side and 3,546 metres on the Slovenian side and owes its name to the connection between Austria and the Slovenian Karawanks.
-Via the A11, it provides a direct connection through the Slovenian Karawanks to the Slovenian E61.
+The Karawanks Tunnel connects the two European countries Austria in the south and Slovenia in the northwest.
+The tunnel was built between 1986 and 1991.
+With a total length of 7,864 meters (around 7.9 kilometers), it includes 4,402 meters on the Austrian side and 3,546 meters on the Slovenian side, and it takes its name from the connection between Austria and the Slovenian Karawanks mountain range.
+Via the A11, it provides a direct link through the Slovenian Karawanks to Slovenia’s E61.

 How long does it take to drive through the Karawanks Tunnel?

-Thanks to the Karawanks Tunnel, the driving time from Villach (the nearest larger city northwest of the Karawanks Tunnel on the Austrian side) to Ljubljana (the nearest larger city southeast of the Karawanks Tunnel on the Slovenian side) has been reduced by around one hour for approximately 2,000 vehicles per hour (capacity).
+Thanks to the Karawanks Tunnel, the driving time from Villach (the nearest larger city northwest of the Karawanks Tunnel on the Austrian side) to Ljubljana (the nearest larger city southeast near the Karawanks Tunnel on the Slovenian side) for around 2,000 vehicles per hour (capacity) has been reduced by about one hour.

 FAQ about the Karawanks Tunnel

-Is the Karawanks Tunnel subject to a special toll?
+Is the Karawanks Tunnel subject to a route toll?

-Yes, the Karawanks Tunnel is subject to a special route toll.
-This means that additional charges apply for its use, regardless of whether you already have a vignette.
+Yes, the Karawanks Tunnel is subject to a route toll.
+Using it therefore involves additional fees, regardless of whether you have a vignette.

-Can you pay by debit card at the Karawanks Tunnel?
+Can you pay with an EC card at the Karawanks Tunnel?

-Yes, it is possible to pay by debit card at the Karawanks Tunnel.
+Yes, payment by EC card is possible at the Karawanks Tunnel.

 Can the Karawanks Tunnel be bypassed?

-The Karawanks Tunnel can be bypassed by taking the 109 road southwest of Villach and crossing the Slovenian border via the so-called Wurzen Pass.
-On the Slovenian side, the route then continues on the 201 towards Podkoren.
+The Karawanks Tunnel can be bypassed by taking road 109 southwest of Villach and crossing the Slovenian border via the so-called Wurzen Pass.
+On the Slovenian side, the route then continues via road 201 towards Podkoren.

-As the Wurzen Pass is very steep in places (gradients of up to 18 %), it is not recommended for longer vehicles such as motorhomes – particularly in icy conditions and/or snow.
+Since the Wurzen Pass is very steep in places (gradients of up to 18%), it is not recommended for longer vehicles such as motorhomes (especially in icy conditions and/or snow).

 Michelle Albrecht